Water Heater Answering Service

 Can AI answer no-hot-water calls safely?

 Yes, when it stays inside approved language.
-It should collect facts, avoid technical diagnosis, and route gas, electrical, leak, code, warranty, or safety-sensitive questions to staff.
+It should collect facts, avoid technical diagnosis, and send gas, electrical, leak, code, warranty, or safety-sensitive questions to staff.

 Can this help property-management water-heater calls?